Code-Institute-Submissions/lights-camera-quiz-time/README.md

 - Returning Visitor Goals
 1. I want to play other categories I did not get a chance to on the first visit.
 2. I want to beat my original score.
-3. I want to access the author's social media accounts to see any other intneractive games the author has designed.
+3. I want to access the author's social media accounts to see any other interactive games the author has designed.

 - Frequent User Goals
-1. I want to re play each of the categories to see have I answered all possible questions.
+1. I want to replay each of the categories to see have I answered all possible questions.
 2. I want to check have other users beaten my top score.
 3. I want to check the social media blog posts to see are there any future features being implemented.

 - Owner Goal
 1. I want to provide a fun and engaging interactive game for users.
-2. I want to provide a wide range of questions from  avriety of movie genres to engage players of all ages and interets.
+2. I want to provide a wide range of questions from a variety of movie genres to engage players of all ages and interests.
 3. I want to develop an online presence showcasing my expertise in the area of interactive game design.

 ### Design